HassanMoussaa/Petrix-frontend/README.md

 ### Features of the App

-As a Pet Owner, I want :
+As a Pet Owner, I want:

 - To Quickly identify the species and breed of my pet by submitting a photo so that I may learn more about them.
 - A tool to provide me with real-time health and wellness updates for my pet, including weight check, exercises, and nutritional guidelines, so that I can ensure its overall safety.